mjbrough77/ese_capstone_2024/README.md

 ## Info
-- Board A connects to the motor encoders, IMU, EEPROM, and weight sensor
+- Board B connects to the motor encoders, IMU, EEPROM, and weight sensor
-- Board B connects to the joystick, seven-segment displays, and ultrasonic sensor
+- Board T connects to the joystick, seven-segment displays, and ultrasonic sensor

 See schematics for further details